Chest pain. It’s so scary.

 You may be relieved to find that the answer is YES.

-Chest pain is one of the common symptoms of anxiety and panic, along with rapid heartbeat, sweating, nausea and dizziness.
+Chest pain is one of the common anxiety symptoms, along with a rapid heartbeat, sweating, nausea, and dizziness.

 How Does anxiety chest pain happen?

-People having an anxiety or panic attacks are prone to hyperventilation (breathing in too much oxygen).
-This contracts blood vessels and causes considerable chest pain.
+People having anxiety or panic attacks are prone to hyperventilation (breathing in too much oxygen) caused by the fight or flight response.
+This contracts blood vessels and may cause considerable chest pain.

-General anxiety disorder is usually accompanied with poorer digestion and bloating.
+General anxiety disorder is usually accompanied by poorer digestion and bloating.
 Bloating can increase the pressure on the lungs and lead to chest pain.

 Your biggest problem is: